-First, and foremost, you need creativity and imagination.
+First and foremost, you need creativity and imagination.
 Hope is another good thing.
 You also must have determination and a strong will to

 succeed.
 You need to have thick skin and the ability to take an criticism in a constructive way.
 (Yes, you will have those who criticize you.)
 Those are

 online is no get rich thing.

 Other things needed are a good computer, good Internet access, and the available time to invest in your new business.
 I would suggest a domain

 name of your own and a premium shop also.

 That is all the startup you need.

-Can you make money selling t-shirts online.
+Can you make money selling t-shirts online?
 Can you work from home?
-Can you be your own boss.
+Can you be your own boss?
 YES!
 YES!
 YES!